neondatabase/website/content/docs/get-started-with-neon/workflow-primer.md

 ---
-title: Database workflow primer
+title: Database branching workflow primer
-subtitle: An introduction to integrating Postgres into your development workflow
+subtitle: An introduction to integrating Postgres branching into your development workflow
 enableTableOfContents: true
 ---

 With Neon, you can work with your data just like you work with your code.
-The key is Neon's database branching feature, which lets you instantly create branches of your data that you can include in your workflow, as many branches as you need.
+The key is Neon's database [branching](/docs/guides/branching-intro) feature, which lets you instantly create branches of your data that you can include in your workflow, as many branches as you need.

 Neon branches are: